-In the 1970s, the Ku Klux Klan decentralized and broke off into various splinter groups.
-The hatred towards Catholics has died off in most Klan groups (save for a few), but the hatred towards black people, Jews, and immigrants remain.
+The hatred towards Catholics has died off in most Klan groups (save for a few), but the hatred towards blacks, Jews, and immigrants remain.
 With changing dynamics, these immigrants are now mostly Latino (and Asian, depending on location) instead of Eastern European, and now Muslims, liberals, and LGBT individuals are added to the list of people hated by the various KKK splinter groups.

 There are four distinct Klans, each with their own history.